UCL/ucl_software_carpentry/installation/install.md

 free of charge for academic use.
 Register with [Enthought Scientific Computing](https://enthought.com/products/canopy/academic/) using your UCL e-mail address for an academic licence.

-You may then use your Enthought user accout to sign into the installed application and activate the academic version.
+You may then use your Enthought user account to sign into the installed application and activate the academic version.
 Canopy comes with a package manager from where it is possible to install and update a large number of python packaged.
 The packages installed by default should cover our needs.

 If you use this route, you can ignore the distribute \& pip section.